claha/smart-home/mosquitto/README.md

 Use `exit` to disconnect from the contatiner and then `Ctrl+c` (in the other terminal) to kill the running container.
-Remember to restore the changes made to the mosquitto config file and the docker-compose file before starting the container again.
+Remember to restore the changes made to the mosquitto config file and the compose file before starting the container again.